bojzi/reactnd-project-readable-starter/README.md

 The home screen is available under the root URL and features:
 * a list of all Posts ordered by vote score
 * the possibility to change the sorting between vote score and timestamp
-* upvoting and downvoting of any post directly from the home screen
+* upvoting, downvoting, editing and deleting of any post directly from the home screen
+* editing a post leads to the post editing screen
+* deleting a post removes the post
 * access to the details of a post with the list of comments by clicking on the post title

 ### Category